Life As a Training and Development Manager

 - Prepare training budget for department or organization.

-Qualities of a Training & Development Manager
+What Every Training & Development Manager Should Know

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.